zhenqi-he/zhenqi-he.github.io/_pages/about.md

 Educations
 ------
-2023 - Present: The University of Hong Kong: Master of Science in Artificial Intelligence
+2023 - Present: **The University of Hong Kong**
+                 Master of Science in Artificial Intelligence

-2018 - 2023: The University of Hong Kong: Bachelor of Science (Mathematics & Computer Science)
+2018 - 2023: **The University of Hong Kong**
+                 Bachelor of Science: Major in Mathematics & Computer Science

-2019 Jun - Dec: Nanyang Technological University: Exchange Student
+2019 Jun - Dec: **Nanyang Technological University**
+                 Exchange Student